17SABT71M3/ffstr.bat/README.md

 `C:\Users\Anil Bapna\Desktop>extract.bat "-" /c " " "my-name-is puneet-notwhatyouthink"`<br>output:<br>
 `is puneet`<br>this command searches for the literal space " " using the `/c` handle and the delimiter `-` (the delimiter is the break up character)

+NOTE: < FINDSTR REGEX > is different in operation from regular expected regex. therefore please test your inputs and regex using FINDSTR independently to confirm the output/efficacy
 ~<b>Known bugs:</b> It skips the leading spaces in strings,~

 <a id="abcd"><sup>#</a></sup>Praise The Lord !`✞` xxxfor helping me thru this Project